Scala-Dev/exp-python2-sdk/README.md

-# Network
+# Real Time Communications

 ## Status

 **`exp.is_connected`**

-Whether or not there is an active socket connection to the network.
+Whether or not there is an active socket connection.

 ```python
 # Wait for a connection.